 Why is Kate Middleton not in the line of succession?

 Catherine, Duchess of Cambridge is the wife of Prince William and will one day be Queen but can never rule in her own right like Queen Elizabeth.
-Kate Middleton will actually been a Queen Consort and not a ruling Queen.
-Like with Philip, the Duke of Edinburgh.
-Even though he is married to the Queen, if she dies, the crown passes to Prince Charles.
-In other words, Kate is married to a royal, not a royal by blood.
+Kate Middleton will actually be a Queen Consort and not a ruling Queen.
+Like with Philip, the Duke of Edinburgh, she will be royal by marriage.
+Even though Prince Philip is married to the Queen, if she dies, the crown passes to Prince Charles, her heir not her husband.
+In other words, Kate is married to a royal, and is not a Windsor by blood.

 Can a member of the royal family marry anyone they want?